Getting Started

 - You’ll see the Home page with tips, recent workflows, and quick actions

-- The status bar at the bottom shows when all services (server, worker, Redis) are ready
+- The status bar at the bottom shows when Salpa is ready to use

 Your first workflow